life-itself/web3/notes/market-fundamentalism.md

   * A deformation of character: we become enslaved to the idea of getting rich quick (cf Salgado).
 Capitalist alienation
 * Terribly pathological form of capitalism that doesn't result in price formation on collective enterprise, goods or services.
 Funds are betting on financial fantasy castles in the sky detached from any day to day reality of human life.
   * What is the purpose of public markets then?

-### What type of asset is a crypto token?
-How do we value it?
-Is there a comparable asset?

-* Zero-coupon perpetual bond?
-* Currency you wouldn’t want to spend?
-* Equity with no cash flows or dividends? https://en.wikipedia.org/wiki/Blue_sky_law
-* Commodity with no use value?
-* Exchange traded pyramid schemes?
-* Derivative contract with no underlying?
-* Libertarian performance art split into 21 million pieces https://en.wikipedia.org/wiki/Monte_Carlo_Bonds
-* If we value it as a "block box" financial product (ala Nassim Taleb) we find it’s present value can only be zero. https://www.fooledbyrandomness.com/BTC-QF.pdf
 * A captive market for “fictitious commodities” (Marxist term) that is controlled by opaque unregulated market making and an economic cartel.
   * This is great if you're inside the cartel.
 Not so great if you aren’t.
   * Wealth transfer from public to insiders is all but guaranteed by the information asymmetry.